- 6.23.1 Element information

 22.214.171.124 An indication of the presence of colour, tone, etc., embodied by a manifestation.

 126.96.36.199 Black, white, single colour shades of black, single colour tints of white, and single colour tones of gray are considered to be single colours.
-Colour content applies to an expression with a content type of “cartographic image”, “cartographic moving image”, “cartographic three-dimensional form”, “notated movement”, “notated music”, “performed movement”, “still image”, “text”, “three-dimensional moving image”, “three-dimensional form”, or “two-dimensional moving image”.
+Colour content applies to an expression with a value of “cartographic image”, “cartographic moving image”, “cartographic three-dimensional form”, “notated movement”, “notated music”, “performed movement”, “still image”, “text”, “three-dimensional moving image”, “three-dimensional form”, or “two-dimensional moving image” for content type.

 6.23.3 General rule